abinit/abinit/doc/mkdocs-user-guide/abinit.md

 eV, and the Bohr for lengths about 0.529 Angstroms) is strictly enforced within the code.
 However, the dimension of some input variables can be specified and read correctly.
-At present, this applies to three types of variables : those that have the dimension of an energy, those that have a dimension of length, and those that have a dimension of magnetic field.
+At present, this applies to three types of
+variables: those that have the dimension of an energy, those that have a dimension of length, and those that have a dimension of magnetic field.
 The first class of variables have the characteristics ' **ENERGY** ', and can be specified in atomic units (Hartree), or electron-volts, or Rydbergs, or even